5 Questions on Christianity, Life and Books

 2. Who is or has been an influential person in your Christian pilgrimage?

-3. What piece of advice would you give to young ordinands going into ordained ministry today?
+3. What piece of advice would you give young ordinands going into ordained ministry today?

-4. What is the best book that you have read in 2021?
+4. Which is the best book you have read recently?

-5. What are you working on at the moment?
+5. What are your working on at the moment?